vpaeder/telinkpp/README.md

 # telink_light_cpp
 C++ classes to handle a Bluetooth LE light with Telink mesh protocol.
 Telink chips can be found for instance in cheap connected light bulbs from Lidl (Livarno LUX brand), from Briloner Leuchten GmbH, or C by GE connected lighting.

 The command set is derived from Telink demo apps together with an analysis of the Briloner Control phone app.
 Since the app makes use of only a small subset of the available features and Telink's documentation on the subject is between absconse and inexistant, it is probable that some potential features will never be implemented.
-For now, basic light control (power on/off, change brightness, temperature, color) is working fine.

 Parts of the key exchange and packet encryption/decryption routines are inspired from https://github.com/google/python-dimond .

+##### Implemented features
+ * power on/off
+ * change brightness
+ * change color / temperature
+ * set alarms
+ * edit custom light modes (cycles)
+ * select light modes

+##### Not implemented yet or not tested
+ * Device groups
+ * Scenes
+ * Most device replies to queries

 # Requirements
 - Intel TinyB - https://github.com/intel-iot-devkit/tinyb